 - If the decedent had a Last Will and Testament, a statement identifying all unrevoked Wills and Codicils being presented for probate (such as "Last Will and Testament dated July 1, 2012," "First Codicil dated July 1, 2013"); and

 - If the decedent did not have a Last Will and Testament, a statement that after the exercise of reasonable diligence the petitioner was not able to locate any Wills or Codicils.

 Petition to Waive Bond.
-If the decedent had a Last Will and Testament, then typically it will request that bond be waived.
-If the decedent did not have a Last Will and Testament, then a Petition to Waive Bond may be filed with the probate court along with joinders, waivers and consents signed by all of the beneficiaries (more on those below).
-However, be aware that there is no guarantee that the probate judge will waive bond after a Petition to Waive Bond is filed, or even if the decedent had a Will that requests that bond be waived.
+If the decedent had a Last Will and Testament, then typically it will request that bond is waived.
+If the decedent did not have a Last Will and Testament, then a Petition to Waive Bond may be filed with the probate court along with joinders, waivers, and consents signed by all of the beneficiaries (more on those below).
+However, be aware that there is no guarantee that the probate judge will waive bond after a Petition to Waive Bond is filed, or even if the decedent had a Will that requests that bond is waived.

 Waiver of Priority, Consent to Appointment and Waiver of Notice and Bond.
 Waivers may be signed by all of the beneficiaries in order to indicate their review and approval of the relief sought by the Petition for Administration.